agiledon/melt/README.md

 * Autowired by type or name;

 ###How to use it
-In melt framework, Container and ContainerBuilder are the core classes.
+In melt framework, Container and InjectionModule are the core classes.
 The basic operations are register() and resolve() method.

 #### Step 1: Define Module
 Define the class derived from InjectionModule provided by Melt, then register the bean what you want to resolve.
 For example: